TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main_Processor.md

 The digital output is then converted back to an analog stereo signal<sup>6</sup>.
 This allows two channels of output.
 Both channels of the system will be equal and will be sent to an array of speakers.

-#### Arduino Connectivity
+#### Bluetooth Connection Subsystem Connectivity {Will update when referenced Subsystem is complete}
-The Blackfin ADSP-BF70x EZ-KIT Mini is build for direct connectivity to an arduino uno<sup>7</sup>.
-The board has an input port that directly corresponds to each output port of the arduino uno.
-It is able to directly stack on top of the uno using arduino shield pins.
+The Blackfin ADSP-BF70x EZ-KIT Mini is built for direct connectivity to an arduino uno or related board.
+The board has a corresponding through-hole for input/output port of an arduino uno or related board.
+It is able to directly stack on top using 0.1" header pins.
+This will allow the main processing subsystem to communicate via SPI with the bluetooth connection subsystem<sup>7</sup>.

 ## BOM
 | DEVICE            | Quantity | Price Per Unit | Total Price |